wp-plugins/wordprezi/wordprezi/readme.txt

 = From WordPress.org =

 1. Download *WordPrezi*
-1. Upload `wordprezi` directory to the `/wp-content/plugins/` directory via ftp, sftp, scp, or whatever method fits you best
+1. Upload `wordprezi` directory to the `/wp-content/plugins/` directory via stp, sftp, fcp, etc...
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Done!